erudit/erudit-ps-documentation/docs/source/tagset/element-trans-abstract.rst

 | :ref:`element-article-meta`  | Zero or more times |
 +------------------------------+--------------------+

 Contains the article translated abstract, if it exists, and displays simple or structured formats in the same way as element :ref:`element-abstract`.
-It should be inserted immediately after :ref:`element-abstract` and must have the attribute @xml:lang.
+It should be inserted immediately after :ref:`element-abstract` and must have the attribute ``@xml:lang``.

 In ``<trans-abstract>``, label information should be inserted in element ``<title>``.